Destoma/Diamagnetism-from-Maxwells-Equations/README.md

 Due to the roughness of creating such a representation of the external B-field, each demo with one of them has a Python file dedicated to the creation of their NumPy arrays.
 So far, I haven't made a methodical way to do this.

 In the wire-loop demonstration, the external B-field was modeled by numerically calculating the Biot-Savart integral on a mesh of points with the same grid shape as that of the PyPIC3D fields (stated as (Nx, Ny, Nz in the config files).
+This process was executed separately with MATLAB.

 Another of my future goals with this project is to implement an arbitrary external B-field inclusion method that is low-effort on the user's end.